 A: Not unless you want to.
 Though giving is a part of the worship experience, the primary financial support of Redeemer’s ministry is the responsibility of our members and regular attenders.
 We want our visitors to be our guests, and we invite you to draw close to God during your worship experience with us.

 Q: What about my kids?

 A: At Redeemer, children of all ages are warmly welcomed at worship and are encouraged to stay with their families.
 We offer busy-bags for your little ones to pick up when they come into church.
-We realize, however, that sometimes kids can get really restless during worship, so we provide a staffed nursery during both services so that moms and dads can have an opportunity to worship with fewer distractions.
-During the message time at our contemporary services, we invite the younger kids to blow off some steam in the gym (Park Ridge) or downstairs in our fellowship hall (Chicago) under the watchful eye of our childcare attendants.
+We realize, however, that sometimes kids can get really restless during worship, so we provide a staffed nursery so that moms and dads can have an opportunity to worship with fewer distractions.
+At Park Ridge, during the message time at our contemporary services, we invite the younger kids to blow off some steam in the gym under the watchful eye of our childcare attendants.
 This allows the adults and older kids to focus on the day’s message.
 When the message is over, the kids return in time to celebrate communion and the end of worship with their family.
 At North Avenue, our nursery and childcare areas are available throughout the service.